-The right panel of Figure 3 plots the mean (log) skill intensity of French manufacturing firms by import status over time: firms importing from both skill- and labor-abundant countries are more skill intensive in their domestic production than non-importers and have experienced a large increase in their domestic skill intensities over time.
+The right panel of Fig. 3 plots the mean (log) skill intensity of French manufacturing firms by import status over time: firms importing from both skill- and labor-abundant countries are more skill intensive in their domestic production than non-importers and have experienced a large increase in their domestic skill intensities over time.
 By contrast, firms exclusively importing from skill-abundant countries are more labor intensive than non-importers.
 Moreover, the skill intensity of the last two groups has not changed significantly during the sample period.
 This suggests that: 1) domestic skill intensity is related to the skill abundance of the offshoring destinations; 2) increases in domestic skill intensity are related to importing from labor-abundant countries.

 Table 1 reports the average skill intensity and total factor productivity (TFP) by year separately for the same three categories of firms.
 The number of non-importers declined significantly during the sample period (from 30,806 to 23,658).
-Since the number of active firms simultaneously went down by 17 percent (from 48,282 to 40,072), the share of non-importers declined only slightly (from 63 to 59 percent).
-Similarly, the number of exclusive importers from skill-abundant countries heavily contracted (from 11,889 to 7,503).
-Differently, the number of firms importing from both sets of countries (from 5,317 to 7,818) increased substantially.
+Since the number of active firms simultaneously went down by 17% (from 48,282 to 40,072), the share of nonimporters declined only slightly (from 63 to 59%).
+Similarly, the number of exclusive importers from skill-abundant countries heavily contracted (from 11,889 to 7503).
+Differently, the number of firms importing from both sets of countries (from 5317 to 7818) increased substantially.
 Thus, there has been a substantial shift towards importing from labor-abundant countries at the extensive margin, too.
-Table 1 also confirms the patterns on skill intensity by import status visible in Figure 2.
+Table 1 also confirms the patterns on skill intensity by import status visible in Fig. 2.
 It also shows that importers from all categories of countries display a larger dispersion in skill intensities than non-importers, as measured by the standard deviation of skill intensity.

-4.3 Imports and productivity
+4.3.
+Imports and productivity

 Table 1 also reports average TFP levels by import status.
 We normalize average TFP to zero for each 4-digit-sector-year pair, so that numbers are to be interpreted as TFP relative to the sector-year average.
-It turns out that firms' import status can be ranked in terms of productivity: in comparison with the average firm in the sector, the average non-importer is 3.5 percent less productive; the average importer from skill-abundant countries is 4.5 percent more productive; and firms that import from both sets of countries are on average 11.5 percent more productive.34
+It